-Members of the Board of Directors and executive officers of our company and AULT, contain some of the same individuals, which may present potential conflicts of interest.
+Members of the Board of Directors and executive officers of our company and Hyperscale Data, Inc. ("HDI"), contain some of the same individuals, which may present potential conflicts of interest.

 Milton C. (Todd) Ault III, our Founder, and Vice Chairman, has significant influence over our Company, directly and indirectly through his controlling equity interest in Ault & Company, Inc. ("Ault & Co."), the parent of Ault Life Sciences, Inc. ("ALSI") and Ault Life Sciences Fund, LLC ("ALSF").
-Mr. Ault is also the Executive Chairman and single largest stockholder (through his control of Ault & Co.) of AULT, a publicly traded diversified holding company focused primarily on digital mining of Bitcoin and its crane services, defense/aerospace, industrial, automotive, medical/biopharma, hotel operations and textiles.
-The Board of Directors ("Board") and executive officers of our company and the board of directors and executive officers of AULT contain some of the same individuals, all of whom devote a portion of their business and professional time and efforts to the respective businesses of our company as well as AULT.
-In addition to Mr. Ault, William B. Horne, the Chairman of the Board, is the Chief Executive Officer and a director of AULT, Henry Nisser, our Executive Vice President, General Counsel and a director of our company, is the President, General Counsel and a director of AULT and Kenneth S. Cragun, our Senior Vice President of Finance is the Chief Financial Officer of AULT.
+Mr. Ault is also the Executive Chairman and single largest stockholder (through his control of Ault & Co.) of HDI, a publicly traded diversified holding company that owns and operates a data center at which it mines digital assets and offers colocation and hosting services for the emerging AI ecosystems and other industries and through wholly and majority-owned subsidiaries and strategic investments, support a diverse range of industries, including an artificial intelligence software platform, social gaming platform, equipment rental services, defense/aerospace, industrial, automotive, medical/biopharma and hotel operations.
+The Board of Directors ("Board") and executive officers of our company and the board of directors and executive officers of HDI contain some of the same individuals, all of whom devote a portion of their business and professional time and efforts to the respective businesses of our company as well as HDI.
+In addition to Mr. Ault, William B. Horne, the Chairman of the Board, is the Chief Executive Officer and a director of HDI, Henry Nisser, our Executive Vice President, General Counsel and a director of our company, is the President, General Counsel and a director of HDI.
+President of Finance is the Chief Financial Officer of HDI.

-While we believe that our business and technologies are distinguishable from those of AULT and that we do not compete in the markets in which AULT compete, Mr. Ault and the other named individuals may have potential conflicts of interest with respect to, among other things, potential corporate opportunities, business combinations, joint ventures and/or other business opportunities that may become available to them, our company or AULT.
-Moreover, while Mr. Ault and the other named individuals have agreed to devote a portion of their business and professional time and efforts to our company, potential conflicts of interest also include the amount of time and effort devoted by each of them to the affairs of AULT.
-We may be materially adversely affected if Mr. Ault and/or the other named individuals choose to place the interests of AULT before those of our company.
-Each of Mr. Ault and the other named individuals has agreed that, to the extent such opportunities arise, he will carefully consider a number of factors, including whether such opportunities were presented to him in his capacity as an officer or director of our company, whether such opportunities.
-In addition, our Board has adopted a policy whereby any future transactions between us and any of our affiliates, officers, grincipal stockholders or any affiliates of the foregoing will be on terms no less favorable to our company than could reasonably be obtained in "arm's length" transactions with independent third parties, and any such transactions will also be approved by a majority of our disinterested independent directors.
+While we believe that our business and technologies are distinguishable from those of HDI and that we do not compete in the markets in which HDI competes, Mr. Ault and the other named individuals may have potential conflicts of interest with respect to, among other things, potential corporate opportunities, business combinations, joint ventures and/or other business opportunities that may become available to them, our company or HDI.
+Moreover, while Mr. Ault and the other named individuals have agreed to devote a portion of their business and professional time and efforts to our company, potential conflicts of interest also include the amount of time and effort devoted by each of them to the affairs of HDI.
+We may be materially adversely affected if Mr. Ault and/or the other named individuals choose to place the interests of HDI before those of our company.
+Each of Mr. Ault and the other named individuals has agreed that, to the extent such opportunities arise, he will carefully consider a number of factors, including whether such opportunities are within our company's line of business or consistent with our strategic objectives and whether our company will be able to undertake or benefit from such opportunities.
+In addition, our Board has adopted a policy whereby any future transactions between us and any of our affiliates, officers, directors, principal stockholders or any affiliates of the foregoing will be on terms no less favorable to our company than could reasonably be obtained in "arm's length" transactions with independent third parties, and any such transactions will also be approved by a majority of our cisinterested independent directors.
 Each of Mr. Ault and the other named individuals owe fiduciary duties of good faith, care and loyalty to our company under Delaware law.
 However, the failure of our management to resolve any conflicts of interest in favor of our company could materially adversely affect our business, financial conflicts of operations.